 The active pursuit of our ultimate objective involves a phased and controlled series of political, economic, psychological and military actions.
-Such actions might include leaflet dropping propagated arging sabotage, strikes, and opposition to the regime; psychological operations urging defections; large scale training of Subans in the U.S. and the use of such Subans inside Subans in the U.S. and the use of such Subans inside Subans extensive air activity including both high and low level flights primarily directed toward surveillance and collection of intelligence, and which may also have the effect
+Such actions might include leaflet dropping: propagands arging sabotage, strikes, and opposition to the regime, psychological operations urging defections; large scale training of Gubans in the U.S. and the use of such Gubans inside Guba; extensive air activity including both high and low level flights primarily directed toward surveillance and collection of intelligence, and which may also have the effect ifection Without the interpretalized with knowing the Unstrum Without on the small description of a PON blockeds; appropriate, including the interstion of a PON blockeds; account of communication of the block state; account of the block state of the block state state state; account of the block state state state state state state state account of the block state state state state state state state state state account of the block state stat